 The birth of Big Data and the revolution of analytics

-- Discovering surprising connections
+- Discovering new business connections

-- Monitoring situations as they change
+- Monitoring situations as and when they change

 - Social media posts and interactions

 Through multiple mediums, businesses can access and create content faster than ever.
 However, 90% of data around the world was created during the last 2 years.

 Transformation of regular data into Big Data is down to advancements in technology.
 Software, apps and tools at our disposal enable us to analyse volumes of valuable information.
 Resulting in a revolution in business insights, decisions and strategy.

 Big Data is only as ‘big’ as the data analytics solution that is behind it.
 Data generated and fed through data analytics tools, helps companies to understand their own business.
 Therefore, making decisions to boost efficiency.